Saturday, March 26, 2011

 1969: Marvin Gaye's version of "I Heard It Through the Grapevine" was #1 in the U.K.

-1972: Mott the Hoople announced they were breaking up, but then changes their mind after David Bowie gave them the song "All the Young Dudes".
+1972: Mott the Hoople announced they were breaking up, but then changed their mind after David Bowie gave them the song "All The Young Dudes".

-1975: Tommy, based on the rock opera by the Who, premiered in London.
+1973: Elton John released the single "Daniel".1975: Tommy, the movie based on the rock opera by the Who, premiered in London.

 1976: Duster Bennett, who worked with Fleetwood Mac, B.B.
-King, John Mayall's Bluesbreakers and Alexis Korner, was killed in a car accident.
+King, John Mayall's Bluesbreakers and Alexis Korner, was killed in a car accident in Warwickshire, England at age 29.

 1977: Glen Campbell returned for a fourth week atop the Adult chart with "Southern Nights".

 1977: "Rich Girl" by Hall & Oates was on top, but only briefly.
-Wonder if there's a message in there for us all.
+Wonder if there's a message in there for us all--if you're rich, you're really only on top briefly before everything comes crashing down.

 "Valdez in the Country" helped George Benson score another Top 10 album.